-In 2017, 86% of households in Essex County have access to the Internet, on par with the state and greater than the national rate of 80%.
+In 2015-19, 86% of households in Essex County have access to the Internet, on par with the state and greater than the national rate of 83%.
 However, Internet access was considerably lower within certain communities in the region.
-In Lawrence, only 76% of resident had Internet access in 2017, a decrease of 4 percentage points from the prior year.
+In Lawrence, only 72% of residents had Internet access in 2015-19.

 The crime rate in Essex County has declined slightly since 2008.
-In 2017, the rate of reported crimes against people was 7.9 per 1,000 residents, lower than the statewide rate of 9.3, and down from 8.4 in 2016.
-More notably, the rate of crimes against property was 19 per 1,000 residents in 2017, down from 30 in 2008 and 24 in 2014.
+In 2019, the rate of reported crimes against people was 7.4 per 1,000 residents, lower than the statewide rate of 9.3.
+More notably, the rate of crimes against property was 15 per 1,000 residents in 2019, down from 30 in 2008 and a 7% decline from 2018.
 The rates of crimes against people and crimes against property in Essex County are a bit lower than the statewide rates, and slightly above the figures in Middlesex County.

-At 1.3 arrests per 1,000 residents, the drug-related arrest rate in Essex County in 2017 was similar to the statewide rate of 1.1 during the same year and more than double the rate found in Middlesex County.
+At 0.8 arrests per 1,000 residents, the drug-related arrest rate in Essex County in 2019 was similar to the statewide rate of 0.9 during the same year and similar to the rate found in Middlesex County.

-The rate of reported victims of domestic violence in Essex County in 2017 was 2.9 per 1,000 residents, even with the rate in 2011 and down slightly from the prior year.
+The rate of reported victims of domestic violence in Essex County in 2019 was 3.1 per 1,000 residents, similar to the prior year.
 While lower than the statewide figure, the rate of domestic violence in Essex County has been higher than the rate in Middlesex County.

-Voter participation was 64% in the 2016 elections presidential election.
-The turnout rate in 2016 was similar to previous presidential elections since 2000.
+Voter participation was 51% in the 2018 midterm elections.
+The turnout rate in 2018 was higher than previous midterm elections since 2000.
 Voter participation in the county over the past two elections is similar to Middlesex County and a bit higher than the statewide figure.

-Charitable giving has declined in Essex County since 2011.
-In 2016, Essex County residents contributed 1.4% of their income to charitable organizations, a decrease of 3% since 2011, and lower than the state and national charitable donation rates of 2.0% and 2.3%, respectively.
+Essex County in 2018 residents contributed 1.0% of their income to charitable organizations, lower than the state and national charitable donation rates of 1.7% each.

-Over $918 million was spent on travel and tourism in Essex County in 2016, good for $1,180 per county resident.
-This was an 11% increase for the county since 2006.
-Essex County's increase since 2006 was slightly higher than the state's.
+Over $1 billion was spent on travel and tourism in Essex County in 2018, good for $1,300 per county resident.
+This was an 18% increase for the county since 2006.
+Essex County's increase since 2006 was slightly higher than the Middlesex and similar to the State's.

-In 2017, 88% of days with air quality measurements in Essex County were categorized as good air days, similar to the rate in 2016 and a 20 percentage point increase from 2000.
-Still, Essex County lags behind Middlesex County (96%) in terms of air quality.
+In 2019, 90% of days with air quality measurements in Essex County were categorized as good air days, slightly higher than the rate in 2018 and a 22 percentage point increase from 2000.
+Still, Essex County lags behind Middlesex County (93%) in terms of air quality.